AwalaApp/codelabs/codelabs/nodejs-pong.md

 When you're done testing the public endpoint you created, do the following to delete the resources you created:

 Negative
-: If you created other GCP resources outside this codelab, those will be deleted too.
+: If you created additional GCP resources in this project, those will be deleted too.

 1. Go to the [GCP resource manager](https://console.cloud.google.com/cloud-resource-manager).
 1. In the project list, select the project that you want to delete, and then click _Delete_.